Healthy Recipes Blog

 3. Skyr works well in this recipe as a substitute for Greek yogurt.

-4. A pinch of smoked paprika adds an interesting layer of flavor to this soup.
+4. A pinch of smoked paprika adds an interesting layer of smoky flavor.

 5. Cilantro is an integral part of this soup, but if you dislike it, use basil or parsley instead.